Here’s my hub for finding things that interest you. Each page will list all relevant posts for that topic.

 I’ve also written eight novels and submitted to more anthologies, so this section will be expanding on a regular basis.

-This subject is near and dear to my heart.
 Words can be elegant, beautiful, and sometimes frustrating, and they’re always necessary to convey meaning in print.

 We all need to entice people to read our words, and to do that, we have to make them interesting.
 We must provide value for the time people spend reading them.